VenturaNotes/Knowledge/- Topics/adenovirus.md

 ## Synthesis
 -
 ## Source [^1]
 - One of a group of DNA-containing viruses found in rodents, fowl, cattle, monkeys, and humans.
 In humans they produce acute respiratory-tract infections with symptoms resembling those of the common cold.
-They are also implicated in the formation of tumours (see ONCOGENIC).
+They are also implicated in the formation of tumors (see ONCOGENIC).
 ## Source[^2]
 - $n$. one of a group of DNA-containing viruses causing infections of the upper respiratory tract that produce symptoms resembling those of the common cold.
 ## References